-The Republic of San Marino is an enclaved microstate in central Italy, near Rimini.
-It is the third smallest state in Europe after the Holy See and the Principality of Monaco, occupying 61 square kilometres.
-The population of San Marino is just over 32,000.
+The Republic of San Marino is an enclaved microstate within central Italy, near Rimini.
+It occupies 61 square kilometres, and is the third smallest state in Europe after the Holy See and the Principality of Monaco.
+The population of San Marino is just over 32,000 (2016).
 San Marino's landscape is dominated by the UNESCO World Heritage-listed Mount Titano, which peaks at 735 metres.
 The official language of San Marino is Italian and the majority of the population is ethnically Sammarinese, with smaller numbers of Italians also present.

 Australia's economic relations with San Marino are minimal and official statistics are not recorded.

-San Marino was under temporary occupation by foreign military forces in 1503 and 1739, however was able to avoid occupation by Napoleonic troops in the prolonged series of European wars at the end of the 18th century.
+San Marino was under temporary occupation by foreign military forces in 1503 and 1739 but avoided occupation by Napoleonic troops in the prolonged series of European wars at the end of the 18th century.
 During the mid-19th century war of unification, San Marino's provision of asylum to Garibaldi's pro-unification troops enabled it to extract a guarantee of independence from the newly formed Italy.

 The Republic has a reputation for hospitality, especially its historic generosity to asylum seekers.
 During the Second World War, despite having a resident population of just 15,000, San Marino provided shelter and asylum to 100,000 evacuees from Italy.

 Executive power is vested in the Congress of State, a cabinet group formed from the ranks of the winning coalition in the Great and General Council.
-The Congress is composed of 10 secretaries, the most important of which is the Secretary of State, whose role is prime ministerial in nature.
-Since the 2012 elections this role has been filled by Secretary of State for Foreign and Political Affairs, Pasquale Valentini.
+The Congress currently comprises seven ministers.

 San Marino's economy is based predominantly on tourism and banking.
 It also has small agricultural and manufacturing sectors.
 Italy is San Marino's main trading partner, accounting for over 80 per cent of exports.
 Although not a member of the European Union, San Marino uses the Euro as its national currency under a special agreement with the Council of the European Union.

-Traditionally a prosperous nation, the global economic downturn (including weakened demand from Italy) and the restructuring of its banking sector have had a negative effect on San Marino's economy, which has contracted by 30 per cent since 2008.
+The global economic downturn (including weakened demand from Italy) and the restructuring of San Marino's banking sector have had a negative effect on the country's economy, which contracted every year from 2008 - 2015.